bxjthu/CompLing/slides/4/source.md

 + get a clearer picture of the fundamentals in python.

 ---
-class: center, middle
-##Next session

-Part-Of-Speech Tagging and Syntactic Parsing

----
 ##Assignment

 **1. Review**

-+ J+M 4
++ J+M 4 - pages 1-8

-> Questions:
++ J+M 9 - pages 1-6
 + Practical 4
++ Mathematical foundations

 **2. Practice**

+Build a toy corpus of your own and:

++ Write out the equation for trigram probability estimation.
+Then write out all the non-zero trigram probabilities for a sentence in your corpus.

++ Calculate the probability of the sentences in your corpus.

+---
+class: center, middle
+##Next session

+Part-Of-Speech Tagging and Syntactic Parsing